AbdelrahmanSamir12/WE_Telegram_Bot/README.md

 `pip install -r requirements.txt`

 # Configuration
+- Create a ".env" file.
-Store your Telegram bot token, Telegram user ID, login phone, phone number, and password in the ".env" file.
+- Store your Telegram bot token, Telegram user ID, login phone, phone number, and password in the ".env" file.

+Here's the content of the ".env" file.
 ``` env
 TelegramBotToken=YOUR_BOT_TOKEN
 TelegramUserID=YOUR_USER_ID